Develop a deep understanding of the way financial information is used and managed within organisations and how it is reported externally.

 - eight exemptions available from the Institute of Chartered Accountants in England & Wales (ICAEW)

-- seven exemptions from the Chartered Institute of Management Accountants (CIMA).
+- eleven exemptions from the Chartered Institute of Management Accountants (CIMA).

 - Course content